HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/template-based-pdf-gen.md

 **Q: Can I use the same template for both Questionnaire and QuestionnaireResponse?** A: Yes, the same SDCPrintTemplate can be used for rendering both Questionnaire and QuestionnaireResponse resources, provided it is designed to accommodate the structure of both resource types.
 However, if you want to create your own template that is suitable for both Questionnaire and QuestionnaireResponse, you will need to consider the differences in the FHIR standard between these resources.

 To differentiate between the resource types in the template, you can use two boolean values in the context: `is-q` and `is-qr`.
 These values can be used to conditionally render specific sections or elements based on the resource type being processed.

+**Q: Why does in my rendered document: "ERROR: template not found template-id"?** A: This message appears when you use the `include-resource` tag in your template and refer to a non-existent template.
+Double-check that the template with the specified template-id exists.